-My friends and family rave about this special recipe every time I serve it.
-I like to make and refrigerate the salsa about 4 hours early so the flavors can blend.—Patricia Nieh, Portola Vally, California
+My family loves this dish so much I think they’d eat it every day!
+I like it because it’s wholesome, low in calories and delicious.
+I refrigerate the salsa about four hours ahead of time so the flavors can blend.—Patricia Nieh, Portola Vally, California

 - 1 cup chopped fresh pineapple

 - 2/3 cup chopped sweet red pepper